ehalsmer/Sprint-Challenge--Algorithms/robot_sort/robot_strategy.md

     2. compare item in front to item carried.
 If item in front is smaller, swap.
 5. Put item down (should be smallest into empty spot at far left)
 6. Repeat steps 1-5 with subarray: list[1:len(list)-2] (the two ends are now sorted)

+Steps 2 and 4 could be generalized by checking if the light is on:

+if light on:
+    1. move right
+    2. compare item in front to item carried.
+If item in front is larger, swap.

+if light off:
+    1. move left
+    2. compare item in front to item carried.
+If item in front is smaller, swap.
+If spot is empty: drop.

+We could also use the light to indicate whether the robot is carrying something.
+We shouldn't need to do this unless there are empty spots in some of the arrays.
+We want 'none' to be an indication the robot is at an empty spot.